aardaakpinar/wall/README.md

   Wall is a modular, YAML-driven Bento Grid portfolio engine.
 </p>

 Wall is a fully configurable, static-first Bento Grid engine.
-It turns YAML into a modern UI without frameworks or backend dependencies...
+It turns YAML into a modern UI without frameworks or backend dependencies.

 ---

 ## Features